mccarrond/mccarrond.github.io/resume.md

 An idea for a bot that automates my job search.
 Currently the project is just a collection of scripts that pull search results from several websites including Indeed.com, WeWorkRemotely.com, and Craigslist.
-I have also started experimenting with the [mechanize]() gem to click buttons on Craiglist to access additional information.
+I have also started experimenting with the [mechanize]() gem to click buttons on Craigslist to access additional information.

 ---